o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 ### TestRunnerBase

 The `TestRunnerBase` is the first level of the test runner stack to have awareness of the concept of running tests.
-It is an abstract class that wraps around the `TestJobRunner` to present an interface for running tests, with virtual and pure virtual methods for test runners to implement the PayloadMapProducers to extract their respective payloads from the completed jobs.
+It is an abstract class that wraps around the `TestJobRunner` to present an interface for running tests, with virtual and pure virtual methods for test runners to implement the `PayloadMapProducer`s to extract their respective payloads from the completed jobs.
 Higher up in the stack, the `TestRunner` and `TestRunnerWithCoverage` specialize this class to implement their regular and instrumented test run behavior.

 #### Inputs

-The TestRunnerBase accepts the same inputs as the `JobRunner`.
+The `TestRunnerBase` accepts the same inputs as the `JobRunner`.

 #### Process

-The TestRunnerBase wraps around the `JobRunner`'s call to run the jobs and injecting its `PayloadMapProducer` and `PayloadExtractor`, with the latter being implemented by the derived classes.
+The `TestRunnerBase` wraps around the `JobRunner`'s call to run the jobs and injecting its `PayloadMapProducer` and `PayloadExtractor`, with the latter being implemented by the derived classes.

 #### Outputs